vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 - To align balanced teams with stakeholders and SMEs around a common and understandable language.
 - To build a feature oriented context for future development.
 - To draft, communicate and validate lean product assumptions, with stakeholders and SMEs.
-- To identify a thin slice and first iteration with prioritize lean assumptions.
+- To identify a thin slice and first iteration with prioritized, lean assumptions.
 - To create an algorithmic model of a business process.
 - To break down large problem spaces into smaller more manageable problems.
-- To identify where existing solutions exist to support the process.
+- To identify where existing solutions exist, which support the process.
 - To compare process changes to validate hypotheses and solutions.
-- To identify future road-map priorities.
+- To identify future road map priorities.
 when:
 - You have identified a specific process from an Event Storming exercise.
-- You have identified a need to crete new software or re-write legacy software.
+- You have identified a need to create new software or re-write legacy software.
 - You need to break down monolithic systems.
 - You are validating process changes that might help solve a problem.
 what:
 - Large wall or digital collaboration space like [Miro](https://miro.com/).
 - Sticky notes of 5+ different colors.
-When using this in conjunction with other flavours of Event Storming and/or BORIS + SNAP keep consistency in colors.
+When using this in conjunction with other flavors of Event Storming and/or BORIS + SNAP keep consistency in colors.
 - Sharpies.

 ---